thekelvinliu/yo-replacement/README.md

 # yo-replacement
-a quick replacement for yo (location only)
+a quick replacement for the yo location api